charlc22/findyourvote-nj/README.md

 ## Find Your Vote NJ
 An interactive web application that helps New Jersey residents find information about their congressional districts, representatives, and upcoming elections.
-Features
+Features:

-Interactive map of New Jersey congressional districts District-specific information display
+Interactive map of New Jersey congressional districts, District-specific information display,
-Toggle between House districts and Senate race views Real-time district selection and information updates Candidate information display
+Toggle between House districts and Senate race views, Real-time district selection and information updates, Candidate information display,
 Election dates and deadlines

 Technologies Used: